seven1m/mpov.timmorgan.org/source/_posts/2018-04-19-dymo-printer-agent.markdown

 categories:
 ---

+**Note: We no longer use this.
+I have an [updated post](/using-a-raspberry-pi-as-a-planning-center-check-ins-printer-station/) for the new setup.**

 Our church uses iPads and Dymo printers for children check-in.
 Parents check in their child, a label prints on the printer, and they stick the label on the child's shirt.
 We use Planning Center Check-ins of course, and it's great!